-Section 142 [ICA]- Obtained Any guarantee which has been obtained by means of misrepresentation made by the creditor, or by misrepresentation with his knowledge and assent, concerning a material part of the transaction, is invalid.
-Section 143 [ICA]- Obtained Any guarantee which the creditor has obtained by means of keeping silence as to material by concealment circumstances, is invalid.
-Section 144 [ICA]- Invalid if As per section 144, where a person gives a guarantee upon a contract that the creditor shall not act that other person does not upon it until another person has joined in it as co-surety, the guarantee is not valid if that other join person does not join.
+Section 142 [ICA]- Obtained by misrepresentation Any guarantee which has been obtained by means of misrepresentation made by the creditor, or with his knowledge and assent, concerning a material part of the transaction, is invalid.
+Section 143 [ICA]- Obtained by concealment Any guarantee which the creditor has obtained by means of keeping silence as to material circumstances, is invalid.
+Section 144 [ICA]- Invalid if that other person does not join As per section 144, where a person gives a guarantee upon a contract that the creditor shall not act upon it until another person has joined in it as co-surety, the guarantee is not valid if that other person does not join.